roroldan18/Portfolio-Front/README.md

 # Portfolio

-In the "rrportfolio" folder you will see the Angular project.
+This project was created with Angular for the Front end and Java Spring Boot for the Back end.
-In the "static" folder is the sketch in HTML.
+MySQL in Database.